-‘Julian Ashton Art School‘ in Sydney where Keith was and still is, a highly esteemed tutor.
+‘Julian Ashton Art School‘ in Sydney where Keith is a highly esteemed tutor.

 A painting road trip around the U.S.A some years ago were key to a range of new experiences for Michael as a plein air painter that also drew him to the heart of the Californian plein air art scene where the ‘quirky’ and ‘lively’ urban street and sea-scapes of southern California that both charmed and inspired his imagination.